Clayakn/JS-Toy-Problems-Devmtn/README.md

-# Toy Problems for Devmountain Phoenix Cohort
+# Toy Problems for Devmountain

 ## Schedule